Small Electrical Jobs: Do Electricians Do Small Jobs in Adelaide?

 - Damage to appliances

-One house fire caused by dodgy DIY wiring = $500,000+ in damages you'll pay out of pocket.
+One house fire caused by dodgy DIY wiring can mean hundreds of thousands in damages you'll pay out of pocket — with no insurance to fall back on.

 4. You'll Fail Inspections